Ruby on Rails Translations with Human-Quality AI

 refresh: "Refresh"

-If your JavaScript shows any text to users (like alerts, tooltips, or confirmation messages), you need to include those strings in your source-language YAML file as well.
+Rails doesn’t automatically pull text out of JavaScript files.
+If you have any strings shown to users in the browser, like alerts, tooltips, or confirmation messages, you’ll need to put them in your source-language YAML file as well.

 For example, to translate a confirmation popup in JavaScript, add the string to config/locales/en.yml: